snuson/optimizer/README.md

 # Portfolio Optimizer
 ## Design Principles

-I focused on four main aspects when designing the structure for this proof of concept:
+This project focuses on four main aspects when designing the structure for this proof of concept:

 - Ease of use
 - Modularity